emdros/example-databases/README.md

 # example-databases
-Example data and code for creating Emdros databases
+Data and code for creating example Emdros databases.